Manjunadh521/M2-EmbSys/Project/README.md

 | 01 | Check for ADC_Read() | To be done | To be done |  To be done | To be done |
 | 02 | Check for ADC_Read() | To be done | To be done |  To be done | To be done |

+# Application
+* This system shall be used in Automation of Houses,Industries,Stadiums etc...
+* This system shall be used in Light Control of Houses,Industries,Stadiums etc...
+* This system shall be used in Fan Control of Houses,Industries,Stadiums etc...
+* This system shall be used in Door Control of Houses,Industries,Stadiums etc...
+* This system shall be used in Automatic Temperature Detector of Houses,Industries,Stadiums etc...
+* This system shall be used to know number of appliances "On" status of Houses,Industries,Stadiums etc...